 Note: Here, the client system and the server can either be different machines in a network or different processes within a single machine.

 RPC plays a crucial role in managing devices across a network.
-Any disturbance caused within the network can result in RPC Server unavailable error.
+Any disturbance caused within the network can result in RPC server unavailable error.

 RPC Server unavailable error

-Reasons behind the "RPC Server is unavailable" error
+Reasons behind the "RPC server is unavailable" error

-• Name Resolution Errors: When a user initiates a procedure call, it is specified by a name, IP address, and port addresses.
-The server requires all these specifications to respond to the correct machine.
-If an RPC server's name is mapped to the wrong IP address, the request might be redirected to the wrong server.
-This can result in server issues, most commonly the 'RPC server unavailable' error.
+• Name resolution errors: A procedure call initiated by the user is specified by a name, IP address, and port addresses.
+All these specifications are needed by the server to respond to the correct machine.
+In case an RPC server’s name is mapped to a wrong IP address, the request might get deviated to a wrong server.
+This will result in server issues, mostly the RPC server unavailable error.

 Workarounds to fix the “RPC server is unavailable” Outlook error

-Fix 1: Change the Windows Firewall settings
+Method 1.
+Change the Windows Firewall settings

 5. Save the changes and reboot your machine.
 Check whether you still get the server error messages or not.
-If everything seems to be fine, stop and don’t go for other steps; if not, follow the remaining fixes.

-Fix 2: Check whether the RPC services are running
+Method 2.
+Check whether the RPC services are running

 1. Press Win + R key to launch the Run Command dialog box.
+Allow Remote Assistance

-2. Type “Services.msc” and hit Enter.
+2. Type “Services.msc” and press OK.

 3. Look for three services, namely Remote Procedure Call Locator, Remote Access Connection Manager, and Remote Access Auto Connection Manager.
 Simultaneously, make sure that these services are actively running in the background.
 If not, select each service individually, right-click and select Properties, and select the Startup Type as “Automatic.”
 Click OK to save the changes.
 Select each service individually